leveris133t/API-docs/statement/statement.md

 # Statement

-The **statement service** is responsible for configuring and generating a summary of the financial transactions which have occurred in the user's bank account within a period of time.
+The **statement service** is responsible for configuring and generating a summary of all financial transactions which have occurred on a user's account for a given period of time.

 ## Responsibilities of the service

 The statement service is responsible for:

 * **Configuring the regular statement generation** e.g. activation, frequency, delivery channel
-* **Providing the regular statement history**
+* **Providing regular statement history**
 * **Generating on-demand statements**

 ## Glossary

-* **Regular statement**: Statement which is generated on a periodic basis.
-The generation is triggered by the system according to a pre-configured frequency
+* **Regular statement**: Statements which are generated on a periodic basis.
+The generation is triggered by the system on a `Monthly`, `Quaterly` or `Yearly` basis.
-* **On-demand statement**: Statement which is generated according to the request of a user based on a time interval e.g. Statement from *May 8, 2019* to *May 27, 2019*
+* **On-demand statement**: Statements that are generated on request by the user, for the given time period e.g. the user wants a Statement from *May 8, 2019* to *May 27, 2019* etc.

 ## How to use the service